-With forecasters anticipating another highly active hurricane season in 2021, it’s time to make sure you’re prepared for any kind of extreme weather event long before a storm even makes landfall.
+With forecasters anticipating another highly active hurricane season in 2022, now is the time to prepare for any kind of extreme weather event, long before a storm is even identified.
 Preparing for the unexpected may feel daunting, but it makes all the difference when you find yourself confronted by a storm at your door with little notice.

 Get prepared this hurricane season by reviewing this helpful resource of essential supplies and storage tips when preparing your hurricane emergency supply kit.
 While everyone’s needs are different, this should provide an essential starting point when building the kit that serves you best.

 - Water - at least one gallon per person, per day for at least 3-5 days

 - Food - at least a 3-day supply of non-perishable items

 - Cell phone chargers and back-up power supply

 - Whistle - or other noise making device to signal for help